Joint session of the Parliament of India: Money bills

+Constitutional amendments

-Article 368 of the Indian constitution requires that the constitution can be amended by both houses of parliament by a two-thirds majority (special majority).
-In case of disagreement between both houses, there is no provision to summon a joint session of parliament.
+Article 368 of the constitution requires that the constitution can be amended by both houses of parliament by a two-thirds majority (special majority).
+In case of disagreement between both houses, the amendment automatically fails unless an agreement is reached before the Lok Sabha is dissolved.

 Bills referred to joint session

 A Joint Sitting of Indian parliament has been called for only three bills: